gjquach/cse15l-lab-reports/lab-report-1-week-1.md

 - Type the commands `cd`, `ls`, `pwd`, `mkdir <directory>`, and `cp <file/directory>`
 ![Commands on Remote Computer](img3.png)

-- Exit the remote computer using CTRL-D or the command exit
+- Exit the remote server using CTRL-D or the command exit

 **On Personal Computer:**
 - Type the commands `cd`, `ls`, `pwd`, `mkdir <directory>`, and `cp <file/directory>` on your personal computer